 Gap Payments must be collected BEFORE renewing or reinstating a contract.

-If there is a gap due and the customer wants to cancel their contract, customer service agents must transfer the customer to Retention or Cinch Real Estate.
+CUSTOMER SERVICE AGENTS: If there is a gap due and the customer wants to cancel their contract, transfer the customer to Retention or Cinch Real Estate.

 Standard retention efforts are required when an opportunity is present.